-Our program has received accreditation by the Counsel on Education for Public Health (CEPH) in 2012 and is currently accredited through 2019.
+Our program has received accreditation by the Council on Education for Public Health (CEPH) in 2012 and is currently accredited through 2019.
 CEPH (https://ceph.org/) is an independent organization which accredits independent public health programs and schools of public health, as recognized by the U.S. Department of Education.

-The Chair of the Department of Public Health is Dr. Ronny Bell.
+The Chair of the Department of Public Health and MPH Program Director is Dr. Ronny Bell.
 Faculty members have a variety of specialties and expertise in epidemiology, health administration, and health behavior and promotion.
-(Refer to http://www.ecu.edu/cs-dhs/publichealth/faculty/index.cfm).